yuvalmGS/gigaspaces-wiki-jekyll/xap97/document-extending.markdown

 # Overview
 {%endcomment%}

-While documents provide us with a dynamic schema, they force us to give up Java's type-safety for working with typeless key-value pairs.
+While documents provide us with a dynamic schema, they force us to give up Java's type-safety for working with type less key-value pairs.
 GigaSpaces supports extending the SpaceDocument class to provide a type-safe wrapper for documents which is much easier to code with, while maintaining the dynamic schema.

 {% comment %}
 ![document_arch.jpg](/attachment_files/document_arch.jpg)